PVoLan/wooden-architecture/Chapter2/index.md

 Similar to other tiers, you may have multiple Logic components.
 Like UseCases, Logic components can depend on Entities, Utilities and Tools.
 At a first glance, Logic components should not depend on each other, but this rule may be canceled, see below.
 Some Logic objects may depend on nothing (imagine tax calculation algorithm in financial application, whose result depends only on parameters passed).

-Like UseCases, Logic objects are use for data processing, and are not allowed to store any data.
-Use storages, if you need to store something.
+Like UseCases, Logic objects are use for data processing, and are not allowed to store any data fields.
+Use storages if you need to store something.

 Like UseCases (and like all Utilities, though), Logic component methods are highly recommended to be synchronous as much as possible.
 Logic methods may be really complicated, and we should avoid unnecessary complexity.